mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/mad-science.png">
         <p>
           In the beginning of 2017, I applied for a talk on ng-conf, called "Mad Science with the Angular Compiler".
 At the time I wrote the proposal I didn't have a clear idea of what my presentation is going to be about.
-I had some blurry thoughts about transpilers, visual UI builders for VSCode, and others.
+I had some blurry thoughts about compilers, visual UI builders for VSCode, and others.
         </p>
         <p>
           A few weeks before my talk I got a few fun ideas: